How Far Back Does First Advantage Background Check Go? (3 Years More)

 First Advantage Background Check Process

 The First Advantage background check process is fairly simple but there are a few small differences compared to most background checks that cause First Advantage to gather information in a unique way.
-Since some states have longer years for archiving databases, people are concerned about how long does a felony stay on your record and what kinds of information are being accessed by First Advantage.
+Since some states have longer years for archiving databases, people are concerned about how long a felony stays on your record and what kinds of information are being accessed by First Advantage.

 Most background check services perform the criminal history check portion of the process by running the name of the individual through a series of criminal databases.